Hipparchus-Math/hipparchus/src/site/markdown/userguide/utilities.md

 automatically at load time, they can change a compile-time constant.
 This will increase class load time at first use, but this overhead will occur only once per run, regardless of the number of subsequent calls to computation methods.
-Note that FastMath is extensively used inside Apache Commons Math, so by calling some algorithms, the one-shot overhead when the constant is set to false will occur regardless of the end-user calling FastMath methods directly or not.
+Note that FastMath is extensively used inside Hipparchus, so by calling some algorithms, the one-shot overhead when the constant is set to false will occur regardless of the end-user calling FastMath methods directly or not.
 Performance figures for a specific JVM and hardware can be evaluated by